eosnetworkfoundation/docs/docs/02_getting-started/03_smart-contract-development/03_understanding-ABI-files.md

 An ABI enables any client or interface to interpret and even generate a GUI for your contract.
 For this to work consistently, describe the custom types that are used as a parameter in any public action or struct that needs to be described in the ABI.

 [[info | Built-in Types]]
-| EOSIO implements a number of custom built-ins.
+| Antelope implements a number of custom built-ins.
 Built-in types don't need to be described in an ABI file.
-If you would like to familiarize yourself with EOSIO's built-ins, they are defined [here](https://github.com/eosnetworkfoundation/mandel/blob/main/libraries/chain/abi_serializer.cpp)
+If you would like to familiarize yourself with Antelope's built-ins, they are defined [here](https://github.com/eosnetworkfoundation/mandel/blob/main/libraries/chain/abi_serializer.cpp)

 ```json
 {